Frequently Asked Questions about PFAS Contamination of Water

 The PFAS sampling results are used to determine how often a public water system must monitor for PFAS in the future.
 If the results show no detections of PFAS, the public water system will monitor for PFAS every two years.
 If the results show PFAS at or below the 20 ppt interim standard for drinking water, the water system will monitor for PFAS each year.
 If the results show PFAS exceeds the 20 ppt interim standard, the water system will monitor for PFAS quarterly (once every three months).

-How do I know if I there is PFAS in my drinking water?
+How do I know if there is PFAS in my drinking water?

-If your water is supplied by a public water system, you can ask your public water system or visit health.ri.gov/data/pfas.
-This page will be updated weekly with any new results.
+If your water is supplied by a public water system, you can ask your public water system or visit health.ri.gov/data/pfas to see the results of the initial sampling that was required for all public water systems by July 1, 2023.
 If you have a private well, RIDOH's Private Well Program can provide additional guidance on testing well water for PFAS.

 In addition to regular monitoring, what actions do public water systems take if PFAS is found in the water?